 Contact Hillsberg Law

 If you or someone you love has been injured on the job and has questions about their options and rights when it comes to occupational health services provided by an employer, contact Hillsberg Law today.
-My name is Geoffrey Hillsberg and I have specialized in worker’s compensation claims and the related laws in Pennsylvania since 1995.
+My name is Geoffrey Hillsberg and I have solely practiced worker’s compensation claims and the related laws in Pennsylvania since 1995.
 Contact my office to schedule a free consultation to find out what I can do to help you receive the compensation that the law says you deserve.